 The company providing your care management provides case management services.
-These services focus on severe illnesses and iniuries which could result in long-term confinements.
-The company providing your care management management determine whether case appropriate in your case.
+These services focus on severe illnesses and injuries which could result in long-term confinements.
+The company providing your care management whether management will determine case services appropriate in your case.
 Through case management services, benefits for alternative treatment may be offered to you or your Eligible Dependent when it is appropriate and cost effective.
 The decision to accept alternative treatment rests with the patient and Physician.